mjlee01/AI-Attendance-Tracking-and-Face-Recognition-with-YOLO-workshop/README.md

 - [Google Colab](https://colab.research.google.com/) (for model training)
 - [Streamlit](https://streamlit.io/) (for web deployment)

+If you haven't register an account before, please go ahead and register one.
 ---
 ## Step 1: Dataset Preparation 📂
 We will use a publicly available human face dataset from Roboflow.